kroxylicious/design/proposals/001-ClusterRepresentation.md

   type: PLAIN|TLS
 ```

-#### Downstream Clusters
+#### Virtual Clusters

 Conceptually the _virtual cluster_ represents the cluster that the kafka client connects to.
 The virtual clusters list specifies
-all the kafka clustsers are being presented by Kroxylicious.
+all the kafka clusters are being presented by Kroxylicious.

-A _downstream clustser_ references exactly one _physical cluster_.
+A _virtual clusster_ references exactly one _physical cluster_.

 A _virtual cluster_ may reference a `filter chain`.
 This provides zero or more filters that the RPCs will pass through before arriving at the physical cluster.

-A _virtual cluster_ enumerates the downstream brokers that comprise the virtual cluster.
+A _virtual cluster_ enumerates the virtual brokers that comprise the virtual cluster.

-##### Downstream Brokers
+##### Virtual Brokers

 Each broker has a reference to an endpoint that will provide the way in to the broker.
 For the SNI case, there is also an addresses matcher.
 It is an error
 for more than one broker to share an endpoint unless the endpoint type is TLS and the SNI matching address is defined.

-Each downstream broker references exactly one upstream broker which must exist within the referenced physical cluster.
+Each virtual broker references exactly one physical broker which must exist within the referenced physical cluster.
 It is an error if there is not a
 one-to-one correspondence between downstream and upstream brokers.

 TLS key material may be provided either at the virtual cluster level or at the individual broker level.